Lose weight concept. Bathroom scale, measuring tape, apples on wooden background top view

 • Sleep apnea

-People that carry belly fat are also more likely to develop gout, even if they aren’t overweight.
-This may be due to the fact that belly fat produces more inflammatory chemicals than other areas that we carry fat.
+People who carry belly fat are also more likely to develop gout, even if they aren’t overweight.
+This may be due to the fact that belly fat produces more inflammatory chemicals than other areas where we carry fat.

 The Relationship Between Weight and Posture